craftingcity/The-Known-World/Prenotes Apr 14 25.md

 ```
 Dearest (NAME),

 I hope this letter finds you well.
 Your services are requested in the Araborum in Mossburg, where you will join a group of Mercenaries under the banner of SEASEC.
 Your cooperation is vital in this "operation", both in the physical assistance you can provide during their "operation", and in our standing as potential assets to their company - your contributions will decide a conversation regarding our continued cooperation with SEASEC, and therefore I must directly express the importance of your success, and the success of the "operation" overall.
+You will be travelling under the command of a 'Leilana'.

 Please act in secrecy; tell no other of your goal in these regards, and destroy this missive once you have committed it to memory.
 I trust that this is within your abilities, and I wish you well.
 ```